-Hindutva groups disrupt Garba event alleging ‘love jihad’ in Madhya Pradesh
+Hindutva groups disrupt garba event alleging ‘love jihad’ in Madhya Pradesh

 Four Muslim men were arrested for allegedly creating ‘public nuisance’ at the event in Indore.

-Four Muslim men have been arrested for allegedly creating “public nuisance” in Madhya Pradesh’s Indore city after Hindutva group members found them outside a Garba event, The Indian Express reported on Tuesday.
+Four Muslim men have been arrested for allegedly creating “public nuisance” in Madhya Pradesh’s Indore city after Hindutva group members found them outside a garba event, The Indian Express reported on Tuesday.

 Members of the Vishwa Hindu Parishad and the Bajrang Dal interrupted the event held at a college in Indore on Sunday.
 The workers of the Hindutva outfits objected to the organisers’ decision to allow non-Hindus to take part in the event, according to The Times of India.